Pastor: Rev. Damien J. Cook

 Fr.
 Cook was ordained a priest in June of 1999 for the Archdiocese of Omaha.
 Fr.
 Cook served as a parochial vicar at St. Cecilia Cathedral in Omaha from 1999 until 2002 and at St. Patrick Church in Fremont from 2002 until 2004.

 Fr.
-Cook was installed as pastor of St. Peter Church on the Solemnity of St. Peter and St. Paul on June 29, 2004.
+Cook was installed as pastor of St. Peter Church on the Solemnity of Ss.
+Peter and Paul on June 29, 2004.
 Fr.
 Cook was also the director of the Respect Life Apostolate, the pro-life office of the Archdiocese of Omaha, from October of 2005 until July 1, 2012.
 To watch brief videos about Fr.
 Cook's vocational journey, please click here.
 To learn more about the Respect Life Apostolate, please visit its website here.

 Parochial Vicar: Rev. Rheo Castillo Ofalsa

 Fr.
 Ofalsa was born to his parents, Romulo and Melodia, in Honolulu, HI.
 After graduating from Mililani High School, Fr.
 Ofalsa attended the U.S. Air Force Academy, from which he received a Bachelor of Science Degree in Civil Engineering, and was commissioned a 2nd Lieutenant in the United States Air Force in 1999.
 He served with the 55th Civil Engineer Squadron and the United States Strategic Command at Offutt Air Force Base in Omaha, NE, where he was promoted to 1st Lieutenant and Captain and where he also received a Masters of Business Administration Degree through Bellevue University.
 Afterwards he served with the 48th Civil Engineer Squadron at the Royal Air Force Base Lakenheath in the United Kingdom.